iMarioSL/aws-mlops/article.md

 3. This will create a folder called _numpy-1.24.1_;
 4. Rename this folder to _python_;
 5. Zip the _python_ folder;
-6. Log in to AWS and go to _AWS Lambda_ > _Layers_ > _Create a Layer_;
+6. Login to AWS and go to _AWS Lambda_ > _Layers_ > _Create a Layer_;
 7. Name it whatever you want and upload the `python.zip` file; and
 8. Click on _Create_.

 You must do this for all the libraries your function requires.
-Alternatively, repeat this process only for the libraries that do not fit within the size limit (though I recommend doing it for every library so that you can add them to other Lambda functions in the future!).
+Alternatively, repeat this process only for the libraries that do not fit within the size limit (though I recommend doing it for every library so that you can individually add them to other Lambda functions in the future!).

 Now that we have created the necessary Lambda layers, all we need in our deployment package are the following files: